-Data collection for GBTS is combined with collection for the Great Britain Day Visits Survey (GBDVS).
-While GBDVS measures day visits, GBTS measures overnight trips.
+Data collection for the overnight trips survey is combined with collection for the day visits survey.
 In 2019 and earlier years, the two surveys were undertaken as separate standalone surveys using different survey methods.
 To allow greater control and to gather more relevant and comparable information the two surveys were combined.
 The two surveys have been combined into one script, with two possible routes.